yochaigal/cairn/wip/2e/wilderness-exploration.md

 ---
 layout: default
 title: Wilderness Exploration
-grand_parent: wip
+grand_parent: WIP
 parent: 2e
 ---

 # Wilderness Exploration

 ## The Basics
-- A day is divided in 3 phases of 8 hours each (morning, noon, night).
+- A day is divided in 3 phases of 8 hours each (morning, noon, and night).
 - A single **Wilderness Action** can be chosen per phase.
 - For each night the party skips the **Make Camp** action, each PC adds one **Fatigue** to their inventory.
 - At the start of each day, roll on the [**Weather**](#weather) table for the appropriate season.